ait-testbed/atb-ansible-opensearch/README.md

 The original role sets the hostname and `/etc/hosts`.
 This fork does not set the hostname and requires another role for that like  https://github.com/ait-testbed/atb-ansible-hostname.

+### Minimum hardware requirements:

+- Memory: 4GB RAM or more
+- CPU: 2 cores or mroe

 # Configuration

 ```